Eyimofe28/Password_Manager/README.md

 ### Saving Password

-The `save` function validates the input fields and saves the website, email, and password information to `data.txt`.
+The `save` function validates the input fields and saves the website, email, and password information to `data.json`.
 If any field is empty, it shows an error message.

+### Finding Password

+The `find_password` function searches for the stored email and password for a given website in `data.json`.

 ### UI Setup